Introduction

 The Transmission Order of the Destination Address

-If we were to take the left-most byte, and then reverse the order of this byte (transmitting the right-most bit – within this particular byte first) and then proceeding with the next bit (all the way to the left-most bit).
-And then proceeding with the same procedure for the next byte (just to the right of this left-most byte).
+To transmit an Ethernet frame onto the media, we take the left-most byte (the byte in the red field) and then reverse the order of this byte (transmitting the right-most bit – within this particular byte first).
+We then proceed to transmit the remaining bits within this byte (all the way to the left-most bit).
+Next, we use the same procedure for the next byte (just to the right of this left-most byte, in the light blue field).

 Figure 8 illustrates the resulting transmission order of the Destination Field, within the Ethernet frame.